RexxLA/TextTools/rationale.md

 ## Principles

-The text is in (github-) MarkDown as much as possible; online display is an important medium, but a printed book is the deliverable.
+The text is in MarkDown (GitHub-dialect) as much as possible; online display is an important medium, but a printed book is the deliverable.

-All text is in the `rexx-repository/ARB/standards/work-in-progress/document` directory and its subdirectories.
+All text for the Rexx standard is in the `rexx-repository/ARB/standards/work-in-progress/document` directory and its subdirectories.
 The end product is a pdf file in the `tex/standard` subdirectory.
 This subdirectory has no content in the git repository and the contents can be erased at all times.

 A `build.rexx` exec produces the document.
 It should be run from the `tex/standard` directory.
 You can download it and [here](https://github.com/RexxLA/TextTools).